 Absorption of cosmic rays by atmospheric mass varies temporally due to a redistribution of atmospheric pressure by ice sheets during glaciations, the compression and expansion of the atmosphere due to cooling and warming, and changes in katabatic winds near large ice masses.
-This work examines the consequences of these atmospheric conditions on the production rates of cosmogenic nuclides at Earth's surface by combining a climate model (CCM3) with imbedded ice sheets for 20 ka.
-Production rate changes (relative to today) are greatest at high elevations (6-7% at 5 km altitude) due to atmospheric compression from decreased temperature.
-Production rates for sites near ice sheet margins, which are often targeted to exposure date deglaciation, can be more than 10% different to a combination of changing wind patterns and atmospheric cooling.
+This work examines the consequences of these atmospheric conditions on the production rates of cosmogenic nuclides at Earth's surface.
+Combining a CCM3 model with imbedded ice sheets for 20 ka, production rates changes (relative to today) are greatest at high elevations (6-7% at 5 km altitude) due to atmospheric compression from decreased temperature.
+Production rates for sites near ice sheet margins, which are often targeted to exposure date deglaciation, can be reduced more than 10% due to a combination of katabatic winds draining off the ice sheet margins and atmospheric cooling.
 Time-integrated production rates that span both glacial and interglacial conditions should account for the duration of ice-margin proximity.
 Nunatak settings would also be significantly affected by the climate effect due to persistent glacial atmospheric conditions.
 Atmospheric variability may explain some of the disparities among cosmogenic nuclide production rate calibrations.